Seamie-irl/PandSProject2019/README.md

 ### Conclusion ###
 ----------

 In summary, in the Iris dataset there are four numerical variables and one categorical variable with 50 rows of data in each category and no null values.
-Except for one value in one species, there are no outliers, no errors and no null values in the dataset.
+There are outliers in the dataset in with fewer using the IQR as the standard than when using the Z-Score though these outliers are not unexpected.

 As a result of this, the raw data would suggest that we may be able to distinguish between three species of the Iris flower based on four measurements.
 However, whilst looking at the statistical data values will assist the reader in understanding the differences between the Iris species, it is in visualising the data; seeing how the data is displayed on a chart that the reader can immediately tell the differences in the data.